orchestr7/tinkoff-client/README.md

-Demo application to see functionality of Tinkoff broker API Will be extended in the nearest future
+Demo application to see functionality of Tinkoff broker API.
+Powered by Spring Boot

+Will be extended in the nearest future